36 Crazyfists: Early years (1994–1999)

 36 Crazyfists formed in 1994 in Anchorage, Alaska.
 The original members were vocalist Brock Lindow, guitarists Steve Holt and Ryan Brownell, bassist JD Stuart, and drummer Thomas Noonan.
 Holt is from Kenai, and Lindow spent much of his childhood there.
 Lindow, Brownell, Stuart, and Noonan are all from Anchorage.

 36CF originated from the remains of three local bands: Grin, Hessian, and Broke.
 JD Stuart played in Grin, Brock Lindow in Hessian, and Steve Holt and Ryan Brownell in Broke.
 One of the circumstances influencing the formation of 36CF was the murder of Broke's drummer Duane Monsen.
-On January 28, 1994, Broke played a set at the Underground bar in Anchorage.
-Later that night there was an altercation between Monsen and a drunken soldier who was stationed locally at Ft.
-Richardson.
-According to an article in the Anchorage Daily News, Monsen tried to apologize and defuse the situation, but was fatally stabbed in the neck.
-He was 27 years old.
+On February 25, 1994, Broke played a set at the Underground bar in Anchorage.
+Later that night there was an altercation between Monsen and another patron, and when the dispute moved outside of the building, Monsen was stabbed in the throat.
+He died three days later at age 27.
 In the wake of this tragedy, Monsen's friends organized a benefit concert to raise funds for his family.
 Monsen's protégé Thomas Noonan played the drums at this show and the musicians decided that they were an excellent match.
 Since that time the members have considered it the de facto first 36CF performance.

 36CF released their first EP, Boss Buckle, in 1995 on cassette.
 At that time the band's local popularity was rising quickly and the tape became a rarity, with the entire printing sold or given away as promos.
 On May 13, 1996, 36CF opened for Primus at Egan Center in Anchorage.
 This concert was particularly interesting in a few ways.
-This was the one of the first times 36CF performed before an audience of thousands, though many locals were already familiar with the band's music.
+This was one of the first times 36CF performed before an audience of thousands, though many locals were already familiar with the band's music.
 This was also the last show of Primus' Punchbowl tour and the last show for drummer Tim Alexander before his first hiatus from Primus.

 36CF were planning to relocate to Tacoma, Washington, in search of professional recording contracts when another tragedy struck.
 On June 16, 1996, JD Stuart died in a car collision at age 23.
 This was a huge loss for the band because Stuart's musicianship and showmanship were a large part of the band's appeal.
 Nevertheless, the band persevered.
 At that time, Brownell retired from the band and the remaining members recruited bassist Mick Whitney, who is also from Anchorage.
 36CF then relocated to the Seattle-Tacoma metropolitan area.

 In 1997, the band released their second EP, Suffer Tree, on cassette.
 Later that year they self-published full-length demo CD, In the Skin.
 They next relocated to Portland, Oregon.
 In 1999, they released a four-song demo that, through their friends in Skinlab, ended up in the hands of Monte Conner, A&R rep at Roadrunner Records.
 In an interview with AntiHero Magazine, vocalist Brock Lindow states that the demo was produced by Steev Esquivel and Scott Sargeant of Skinlab.